Man in a hoodie sitting sadly on outdoor stairs. Does withdrawal cause depression?

 • Chronic pain

-While PAWS can happen with any substance withdrawal, it most commonly occurs with these substances: alcohol, antipsychotics and antidepressants, benzodiazepines, marijuana, stimulants like cocaine, and opioids.
+While PAWS can happen with any substance withdrawal, it is most common with these substances: alcohol, antipsychotics and antidepressants, benzodiazepines, marijuana, stimulants like cocaine, and opioids.

 Facts about depression